 I also heard conflicting stories about how good their products really are, which was usually based on hearsay.
 So I decided to contact James Le Compte, one of TO`AK’s owners and leading voices.
-We spent some time talking about their work in Ecuador and their unique style as a TREE TO BAR chocolate maker.
+We spent some time talking about their work in Ecuador and their unique style as a TREE-TO-BAR chocolate maker.

 So, what do we really know about TO`AK?

 The first thing that quickly became apparent is that it goes much deeper than merely a fancy marketing strategy.
-It is impossible to think that the people behind To’ak have spent more than twelve years in Ecuador--creating the rainforest conservation foundation Third Millennium Alliance, founding a forest preserve, working side by side with local cacao growers, collaborating with universities and other well-known chocolate makers in the country--just to play a public relations stunt.
+It is impossible to think that the people behind To’ak have spent more than twelve years in Ecuador creating the rainforest conservation foundation Third Millennium Alliance, founding a forest preserve, working side by side with local cacao growers, collaborating with universities and other well-known chocolate makers in the country just to play a public relations stunt.

 There is a reason why they call their cacao conservation project the “Noah’s Ark of Ancient Nacional cacao.”
 Their mission is to save and preserve Ecuador`s Ancient Nacional Cacao, which is nearly extinct.
-We’re talking about an extremely old cacao variety that traces its genetic lineage back at 5300 years!
+We’re talking about an extremely old cacao variety that traces its genetic lineage back to 5300 years!
 And it also just happens to be famous for its rich and complex flavor profile.

-In the valley Piedra de Plata they found old-growth cacao trees that were confirmed by DNA analysis to be 100% pure Nacional.
+In the valley Piedra de Plata, they found old-growth cacao trees that were confirmed by DNA analysis to be 100% pure Nacional.
 These trees have been officially designated “Heirloom” by the Heirloom Cacao Preservation Fund.
 So we’re talking about gold, here.

-“To’ak chocolate is sourced exclusively from cacao pods that match the morphological and color profile of heirloom Nacional cacao referenced from DNA testing”.
+To’ak chocolate is sourced exclusively from cacao pods that match the morphological and color profile of heirloom Nacional cacao referenced from DNA testing.

 They have been inspired by winemakers and whiskey distilleries to elevate the dark chocolate tasting experience onto the level of vintage wine and aged whiskey.

-Second of all, I am blown away by their aged dark chocolate!
+Secondly, I am blown away by their aged dark chocolate!